Knabstruppers are among the more unique-looking breeds of horses – they have an interesting spotty appearance.

 That saved the breed from going extinct.

-Flaebe Mare gained reputation when she saved her owner, Major Villars Lunn.
+Flaebe Mare gained a reputation when she saved her owner, Major Villars Lunn.

-Of course, the situation required a doctor but there were none nearby.
+Of course, the situation required a doctor, but none were nearby.

 Knabstrupper horses are considered one of the healthier horse breeds.